 The fix for this is pretty simple.
 When using a group to create test ideas, don’t limit the number of ideas.
 You can literally take every idea generated and test them.
 You do not need a single challenger – you can have a dozen.
-If you are not sure how this would work, then contact your testing specialist, or contact Webtrends if you need a testing specialist.
+If you are not sure how this would work, then contact your testing specialist, or contact Webtrends Optimize if you need a testing specialist.

-2. The elements you changed do not elicit the desired behavior.
+2. The elements you changed do not elicit the desired behaviour.
 The elements of your experience that elicit the most reaction from your audience can usually be determined through a quick MVT test of all the elements on the page.
 Sometimes your hypothesis is wrong and you need to adjust.

-When you change something on the page, but you do not see any improved performance, one possibility is that the item changed is not that important to the desired behavior.
+When you change something on the page, but you do not see any improved performance, one possibility is that the item changed is not that important to the desired behaviour.
 If you changed a button and you did not get more clicks on the button, or if you added a video and did not get more purchases, maybe the button or the video are not as important as you thought.

 There is a quick fix for this too.
-This is the perfect situation for an MVT test where you can determine the relative importance of your different page elements on the desired behavior.
-The importance of an MVT test is that it statistically calculates the interaction between your page elements relative to your behavioral goal.
+This is the perfect situation for an MVT test where you can determine the relative importance of your different page elements on the desired behaviour.
+The importance of an MVT test is that it statistically calculates the interaction between your page elements relative to your behavioural goal.
 From this analysis you can determine the element(s) on the page on which you should focus.

 3. You didn’t dig deep enough into your data.
 Deeper evaluation will help you understand if you are attacking the right issue or if you might have bigger issues other than optimizing current results.